 WisDOT views the CSR Program as an opportunity to provide one-on-one technical assistance, specifically tailored to the needs of each transit system, with the goal of reaching compliance in all Federal oversight areas.
 Onsite reviews are conducted to identify strengths, areas that need improvement and areas where subrecipients may need additional training.
 In addition, WisDOT collects data on all corrective action items identified during CSRs.
 This data informs the Transit Section of trends in non-compliance and allows the targeted use of technical resources – creating a more efficient and effective compliance oversight program.

-WisDOT Compliance Manager
+Transit Compliance Oversite Program Manager